akhilmantha/ERC20-Tokenisation/README.md

 ganache
 ```

-3. With ganache running, compile and deploy the contracts to the local network in a separate terminal window using truffle
+3. With ganache running, compile and deploy the contracts to the ganache local network in a separate terminal window using truffle

 ```sh
 truffle compile